Tap the text to show or hide reading controls.

 — Squelch!
 Squelch!

-The Orcs clinging to the Armored Zombies grew sluggish too, weighed down by the gobs of flesh stuck all over them, and the Orcs, left with nowhere to go, fell into confusion.
+The Orcs clinging to the Armored Zombies turned sluggish as well, gobs of flesh fastened all over them, and with nowhere left to go, the pack fell into confusion.

 “Kurrk!
-Smash the side and make us a path.”
+Smash the flank and open us a path!”

 “So you’ve finally thought of it?”

-He’d figured the only way to break this deadlock would be that.
+Yujin smiled broadly.
+That’s right.
+He’d reckoned the only way to break this deadlock would be exactly that.

 How delightful it is when they move exactly as I planned.

-Once more the Cursed Fangs danced, and the Orcs trying to break the fence fell, spilling blood.
+Once more the Cursed Fangs danced, and the Orcs trying to break the fence dropped, spilling blood.

 “Well now.
-Sticking your heads out, asking to be killed?”
+Sticking your heads out, asking to be killed?”“Kurrrk!!!”

 The Cursed Fangs shot toward the Orc chieftain.